-Metropolitan Region Scheme (MRS) Peel Region Scheme (PRS) Greater Bunbury Region Scheme (GBRS) Zoned land Metropolitan Region Scheme (MRS) Approval is not required for development if: the land is not the subject of a notice under Clause 32 of the MRS or declaration under section 112 of the PD Act and the development consists of: the erection of a single dwelling house that will be the only building on the lot, no part of which lot is within the Swan development control area or abuts any part of the Swan development control area the carrying out of any works on, in, over or under a street or road by a public authority acting pursuant to the provisions of any Act.
+Metropolitan Region Scheme (MRS) Peel Region Scheme (PRS) Greater Bunbury Region Scheme (GBRS) land Approval is not required for development if: the land is not the subject of a notice under Clause 32 of the MRS or declaration under section 112 of the PD Act and the development consists of: - the erection of a single dwelling house that will be the only building on the lot, no part of which lot is within the Swan development control area or abuts any part of the Swan development control area the carrying out of any works on, in, over or under a street or road by a public authority acting pursuant to the provisions of any Act.
 If these limited circumstances do not apply, then the public authority is required to make an application for approval under the MRS. (refer to MRS clause 24) Applications for public works development are determined by the WAPC.
 If the development is not a public work, then the application will be determined by the local authority under authority delegated by the WAPC.
-(Instrument of Delegation - Del 2017/02 Powers of Local Governments and Department of Transport MRS) Peel Region Scheme (PRS) Approval is not required for development unless the class of development is specified in a Clause 21 resolution. (refer to PRS Clause 21) Public works exemption flowchart Approval is not required for development unless the class of development proposed is specified in a clause 27 resolution. (refer to GBRS Clause 27) Applications for approval of public works development are determined by the WAPC except for the following, which are determined by local government under authority delegated from the WAPC: applications for development on zoned land abutting a regional open space reservation, regional roads reservation, port installations, public purposes reservation, railways reservation, state forests reservation or waterways reservation applications for development on zoned land in a water catchments special control area applications for development on zoned land adjacent to or in close proximity to the strategic agricultural resource policy area applications for development on land partly or wholly within the land subject to the floodplain management policy area applications for development in an / davidy Centre applications for development on land in the rural zone, other than for animal husbandry- intensive, which may not be consistent with the purposes of the rural zone applications for development for an animal husbandry-intensive premises, or for any extension or addition in excess of 100m to the improvements of an existing animal husbandry-intensive premises applications for any extension and/or change to a non-conforming use.
+(Instrument of Delegation - Del 2017/02 Powers of Local Governments and Department of Transport MRS) Public works exemption flowchart Approval is not required for development unless the class of development is specified in a Clause 21 resolution. (refer to PRS Clause 21) Public works exemption flowchart Approval is not required for development unless the class of development proposed is specified in a clause 27 resolution. (refer to GBRS Clause 27) Applications for approval of public works development are determined by the WAPC except for the following, which are determined by local government under authority delegated from the WAPC: • applications for development on zoned land abutting a regional open space reservation, regional roads reservation, port installations, public purposes reservation, railways reservation, state forests reservation or waterways reservation • applications for development on zoned land in a water catchments special control area • applications for development on zoned land adjacent to or in close proximity to the strategic agricultural resource policy area • applications for development on zoned land adjacent to or in close proximity to the strategic minerals and basic raw materials resource policy areas • applications for development on land partly or wholly within the land subject to the floodplain management policy area • applications for development on land in the rural zone, other than for animal husbandry-intensive, which may not be consistent with the purposes of the rural zone • applications for development for an animal husbandry-intensive premises, or for any extension or addition in excess of 100m2 to the improvements of an existing animal husbandry-intensive premises • applications for any extension and/or change to a non-conforming use.
 Public works exemption flowchart